johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-11-10-throttle-data-requests-with-react-hooks.md

 ---
-title: "Throttling data requests with React Hooks"
+title: 'Throttling data requests with React Hooks'
 authors: johnnyreilly
 tags: [throttle, React, Hooks, data]
 hide_table_of_contents: false
 ---

 When an application loads data, typically relatively few HTTP requests will be made.
 For example, if we imagine we're making a student administration application, then a "view" screen might make a single HTTP request to load that student's data before displaying it.

 Occasionally there's a need for an application to make a large number of HTTP requests.
 Consider a reporting application which loads data and then aggregates it for presentation purposes.